 Create actions and add them to the Chatter publisher on the home page, on the Chatter tab, in Chatter groups, and on record detail pages.
-In Salesforce Classic, actions appear in the Chatter publisher.
-In Lightning Experience, actions appear in different areas of the user interface, depending on the action's type.
-In Salesforce 1, actions appear in the action bar, its associated action menu, and as list-item actions.
+Choose from standard actions, such as create and update actions, or create actions based on your company's needs.
 In addition, actions have their own action layouts, which let you specify which fields are included in the action, and in which order.